comme-moliere/comme-moliere.github.io/_posts/2020-06-13-verbs-and-prepositions.md

 # Verbs and prepositions

 Hey French learners!
-Today, a quick not on how to use preposition after certain intransitive verbs.
+Today, a quick note on how to use preposition after certain intransitive verbs.

 First as a reminder: what is an intransitive verb?
 Well, it's a verb that has